« The Fog of Katrina and Dr. Pou (again) | Main | David Simon in New Orleans »

 (note - again, all credit for these amazing maps go to worldmapper.org - please visit that site for much, much more, including housing, disaster, economic, and so many other cartograms. these maps really tell stories and facts more convincingly than any written narrative.)

-Figure 1: what we're normally used to seeing on a Mercator Projection of the world1_3
+Figure 1: what we're normally used to seeing on a Mercator Projection of the world

 Figure 2: countries scaled for population...notice the relative engorgement of India and China